WebberZone/top-10/README.md

 * **Exclusions**: Exclude posts from select categories from appearing in the top posts list.
 Also exclude posts by ID from appearing in the list
 * **Admin interface**: View list of daily and/or overall popular posts from within the dashboard.
 Top 10 will also add two sortable columns to your All Posts and All Pages pages in your WordPress Admin area
 * **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache
-* **Clean uninstall**: If you choose to delete the plugin from within WP-Admin, the plugin will remove all its data.
+* **Clean uninstall**: If you choose to delete the plugin from within WP-Admin, the plugin will remove all its data if you want.
 But why would you?

-If you're looking for a plugin to display related, look no further than my other plugin <a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts">Contextual Related Posts</a>.
+If you're looking for a plugin to display related posts, look no further than <a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts">Contextual Related Posts</a>.

 ## Screenshots